burnedpopcorn/UnderAnalyzer-Decompiler/README.md

 [Version Hash of UnderAnalyzer Used: fa8fd0da89c5a4fe1bb050fe62bc5106210b1c13](https://github.com/UnderminersTeam/Underanalyzer/tree/fa8fd0da89c5a4fe1bb050fe62bc5106210b1c13)

-## Main Features and Changes
+## Main Features

 Features Include:
-- A build that has Improved the UTMT UI, and with the benefits of the more accurate UnderAnalyzer Decompiler
+- Frequent Updates to the Latest UnderAnalyzer and UTMT Version
 - Included Decompiling Scripts, so you can turn any GMS1 or 2 Game back into a GameMaker Project File (YYP for GMS2 or GMX for GMS1), or a GameMaker Importable Package (YYMPS)
 - New Tab solely for Decompiling Scripts
+- Improved both Dark and Light mode
+- Added Variable Definition Maker, so you can Define what variables use what asset types to avoid code using an asset's ID to call assets
-- "Create Enum Declarations" Settings is now DISABLED by default, as that WILL fuck up a Decompilation
+- The "Create Enum Declarations" Setting is now Disabled by default, and Dark Mode is Enabled by default
-- Frequent Decompiler Updates to the Latest UnderAnalyzer Version
 - Smaller file and project size, since unused libraries have been removed

+### Changes for Pizza Tower
-- (NEW) Added Support for decompiling Pizza Tower's Player and Particle Enums (thanks partially to UTMTCE)
+- Added Support for finding decompiling Pizza Tower's Enums, and can be adjusted to suit Mods
-- (NEW) Added Variable Definition Maker, so you can Define what variables use what asset types
+- The Variable Definition Maker can automatically define known variables for Pizza Tower and its Mods

-Changes:
-- Changed GUI to reflect the fact that this is a Decompiler, not a game patcher

 ## Included Scripts